 Bad thoughts and worries are not facts.
 They are mental events which may or may not be true, but nevertheless seem very powerful and real.
 Research shows that expressing a bad thought or worry can be hugely helpful in reducing the power of the thought.
 Sit down with your child and encourage them to talk.
 This must not be done too close to bedtime, when bad thoughts can gain momentum thanks to the dark, quiet, alone time.

 Together, figure out which worries or bad thoughts can be controlled or changed.
 Encourage your child to let the others go, at least for specified times of the day.
 It is pointless, though completely understandable, to worry about things which cannot be changed.
 For example, a worry that grandma may die because she is unwell.
 It is healthiest to try to restrict worry to an hour or so per day: “Worry time”.
 This allows the brain plenty of worry-free time.
+Use my free circle of control printable to help your child figure out what they can or cannot control.

 2. Provide extra nurture